The Nissan Leaf is the most popular electric car in the UK

 The 2018 model – which has a 40 kWh battery – is based on 10 years of EV development.
 Nissan took all the good points of the original Leaf, eliminated most of the bad areas, and introduced brand new technology.
 It was officially the top-selling electric vehicle in Europe in 2018.

-Now in 2019, Nissan has updated the Leaf again, offering the Leaf e+ model.
+In 2019, Nissan updated the Leaf again, offering the Leaf e+ model.
 It comes with a larger 62 kWh battery.

 Scroll down for details of range, prices, features, USPs, official website, and video reviews.